conan-io/docs/reference/commands/consumer/install.rst

       --build [BUILD [BUILD ...]], -b [BUILD [BUILD ...]]
                             Optional, use it to choose if you want to build from
-                            sources: --build Build all from sources, do not use binary packages. --build=never Default option.
+                            sources: --build Build all from sources, do not use package binaries. --build=never Default option.
 Never
-                            build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package.
+                            build, use package binaries or fail if a package binary is not found. --build=missing Build from code if a package binary is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing package binary.
                             --build=[pattern] Build always these packages from
                             source, but never build the others.
 Allows multiple --build parameters. 'pattern' is a fnmatch file